Benzlxs/360-Degree-Panoramic-Display-System/README.md

 # How to run:
 - open and run the birdview.m
-- a panoramic image will be generated with the 1~5.jpg
+- a panoramic image will be generated from the 1~5.jpg